Snowfire/snowfire-app/readme.md

 	"snowfire/snowfire-app": "dev-master"

-Add this to your service providers in `app.php`
+Add this to your service providers in `config/app.php`

     'Snowfire\App\AppServiceProvider'

+Add this to your route middlewares in `app/Http/Kernel.php`

+    'snowfire' => 'Snowfire\App\Middleware\SnowfireMiddleware',
+    'snowfireAdmin' => 'Snowfire\App\Middleware\SnowfireAdminMiddleware',

 Create the database table for snowfire installations